easytarget/microPyEZfonts/MARQUEE.md

 -----------------------
 ### Thoughts:
+None of these are planned, but due to the architecture of the marquee code they shuld be relative easy to implement.
-* Make the scroll direction reversible
+* Make the scroll direction reversible, eg allow negative step()s and set a step() default.
-* Vertical marquee for multi-line strings, Vertical scroller
+* Vertical marquee (also for multi-line strings), Vertical scroller for the same.
-* Allow changing text mid scroll, could be nice for time displays etc.
+* Allow changing text mid scroll, this could be nice for time displays etc.